What Is Kickboxing?

 Getting started in kickboxing is relatively simple.
 There are only a few items you may need to purchase before starting:

-The best type of clothing to wear while kickboxing is clothing that is breathable and is loose enough to allow you to move freely.
+The best type of clothing to wear while kickboxing is clothing that is breathable and loose enough to allow you to move freely.

 Allows free range of movements